 What: In a hybrid tip out structure, servers retain a certain percentage of the tips they earn and share the rest.

-For example, Alex earns $300 in tips in one night.
+Example: Alex earns $300 in tips in one night.
 Brad earns $100 in tips.
 The restaurant’s policy is that the servers keep 50% of their tips and share the rest.
-Aleks keeps $150 and contributes $150 to the tip pool.
+Alex keeps $150 and contributes $150 to the tip pool.
 Brad keeps $50 and contributes $50 to the tip pool.
 The total tip pool is $200.
 Divided by two they each get $100 added to their base.
-So Aleks ends up with $250 and Brad ends up with $150.
+So Alexs ends up with $250 and Brad ends up with $150.

 Pros: This hybrid model is more equitable than every server keeping the tips that they earned, while still rewarding high performing servers for their work.
 This tip out structure subsidizes servers who are less experienced or serve cheap customers.
 This policy also encourages staff to work together.